CR PDX's Campaigns & Projects

 City Council passed the 2020-21 Portland City budget in June, with a $15 million cut from the proposed Portland Police Bureau budget, in addition to the 5.6% cut across all bureaus due to the COVID deficit.
 This included: The elimination of the Gun Violence Reduction Team, School Resource Officers, and PPB Transit Police, 8 positions cut from the Special Emergency Reaction Team, $2.8 million in cannabis tax dollars moved from the PPB budget and towards restorative justice grants, $4.8 million directed towards Street Response, $1 million diverted towards houseless-led participatory budgeting process.

 Campaign website: https://www.carenotcops.org

 Each month we gather virtually as a mail crew and volunteer team to host an open letter writing night to connect with folks looking to get involved with CRPDX.
 We receive about 300 letters a month and we offer political education, resource information, books and articles.
-One of the best ways to get involved currently is to sign up for our newest project Write Them All!!
-Everyone held inside prisons deserves support, solidarity, resources, and care!
+One of the best ways to get involved currently is to sign up to participate in our mail program!

 Additional Projects & Organizing Efforts

 The Imprisoned Firefighter Fundraiser launched in November 2020 including CRPDX, Black and Pink PDX, Siskiyou Abolition Project, Lane County Mutual Aid, and direct connections to imprisoned firefighters across the state all working in an effort to send $200 to each of the 275 firefighters in Oregon, totaling over $55,000 in mutual aid contributions.
 As of December 2020, we have raised over $21,000!